Supply Chain Management – Global Logistics

 - GBMG1005 Project Management

-- Through this course, students acquire foundational project management knowledge in the areas of project planning, defining scope and priorities, work breakdown structure, creating scheduling estimates for timing and project costs, developing project networks, communicating project information, identifying compliance and risk issues, assigning resources, identifying potential efficiencies, and managing progress.
-This course also engages students with a hands-on approach that explores multiple project management tools available for various project types and management styles.
+- Through this course students acquire foundational project management knowledge in the areas of project planning, defining scope and priorities, work breakdown structure, creating scheduling estimates for timing and project costs, developing project networks, communicating project information, identifying compliance and risk issues, assigning resources, identifying potential efficiencies, and managing progress.
+This course engages students with a hands-on approach using a variety of project management tools.

 - BUSI3005 Supply Chain and Logistic Management (EDI)